String Views

 Creating String Views from Iterators

 String views can also be constructed from a pair of iterators.
-This is most commonly used when we want our view to only have access to part of the underlying string:
+This is most commonly used when we want our view to access only part of the underlying string:

 #include <iostream>